aws/karpenter-provider-aws/website/content/en/preview/AWS/provisioning.md

 ### Amazon Machine Image (AMI) Family

 The AMI used when provisioning nodes can be controlled by the `amiFamily` field.
 Based on the value set for `amiFamily`, Karpenter will automatically query for the appropriate [EKS optimized AMI](https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-amis.html) via AWS Systems Manager (SSM).
+When an `amiFamily` of `Custom` is chosen, then an `amiSelector` must be specified that informs Karpenter on which custom AMIs are to be used.

-Currently, Karpenter supports `amiFamily` values `AL2`, `Bottlerocket`, and `Ubuntu`.
+Currently, Karpenter supports `amiFamily` values `AL2`, `Bottlerocket`, `Ubuntu` and `Custom`.
 GPUs are only supported with `AL2` and `Bottlerocket`.

 Note: If a custom launch template is specified, then the AMI value in the launch template is used rather than the `amiFamily` value.